wttech/bobcat/README.md

 #### Bobcat was used for automating AEM 6.3, though the latest versions of AEM-related modules were not developed for full compatibility of TouchUI interface - let us know if you run into any issue or want to submit a pull request.

-## Getting started

-To start your adventure with Bobcat, please refer to our wiki: [Getting started](https://github.com/Cognifide/bobcat/wiki/Getting-Started)

 ---
 :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat: :smirk_cat:
 ## Bobcat 2.0 is coming!